dcyoung/dcyoung.github.io/_pages/resume.md

 As the first data scientist and ML engineer at Ripcord, I have served as both the visionary and developer for all first party ML and AI solutions.
 After introducing deep learning to the founding team, I spearheaded all efforts related to ML including R&D, data-science and engineering.
 I have identified and defined problems fit for machine learning, translated state of the art research to production systems, and deployed scalable closed loop ML solutions that have solved complex real-world challenges.
 These efforts in Vision and NLP have enabled the intelligent scanning, organization and extraction of information from millions of customer documents.
 I have presented on vision, R&D, technology and road maps to diverse audiences including the company, investors and the board.​

 Day to day, I foster a friendly work atmosphere that promotes passionate, curious engagement around challenging problems.
-I champion the pragmatic use of agile process, the introduction of automation whenever possible, and the constant application of a product mindset.
+I champion the pragmatic use of agile process, the appropriate introduction of automation, and the application of a product mindset.
 ​
 ### Machine Perception/Computer Vision